-- Ther.: Well, I'm sorry I can't help you with the sexual problem.
-You might have some conflict over marrying this girl that we could work on but you say not. - Pt.: No, I have no conflict.
+Ther.: Well, I'm sorry I can't help you with the sexual problem.
+You might have some conflict over marrying this girl

+Pt.: No, I have no conflict.
 If you can't help the impotence, then I'll have to try something else.